Chaldene/pancam/To-Do.md

 - Have JSON from image as multi-line rather than serial.
 - Fix haImageProcEdit
 - Preview to have same JSON as RAW with added details.
+- Extract HK from .ha and plain binary files
+- Convert CUC to a useful time
+- HK as a simple binary